treyshel/Gladiator-Dictionaries/README.md

 def is_dead(gladiator):
 ```

-- Returns True iff gladiator has at least 1 health
+- Returns True iff gladiator has no health

 ## Shell